Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 > - Start the run with the **Run** button.
 It works now!
 >

 Here the incompatibility stemmed from us setting a root prior with an offset.
-However, this issue can also happen when using a user-specified starting tree, for instance a tree from a Newick string.
-In this case the origin parameter needs to be compatible with the specified tree, i.e. the initial value of the origin needs to be higher than the root of the Newick tree.
+This scenario is a little contrived, however setting a root prior is not the only way this issue can occur!
+It can also happen when using a user-specified starting tree, for instance a tree from a Newick string.
+In such a case the origin parameter needs to be compatible with the specified tree, i.e. the initial value of the origin needs to be higher than the root of the Newick tree.
 Finally, it is also entirely possible for this issue to occur even when using a default randomly initialized tree.

 Some other common cases where inconsistencies between model components can lead to initialization failures are: